 Oftentimes, it is surprising to most that this new world of event planning is more stressful, time-consuming, disappointing, expensive and frustrating.
 Understanding the current state of the events industry could help you or your clients manage the expectations of these new practices that we find ourselves in, in this post-pandemic world.

-Bright Ideas has been a stalwart industry leader paving the way for this new normal and we figured we could share our understanding of the truths for some rumors that are floating around.
+Bright Ideas has been a stalwart industry leader paving the way for this new normal and we figured we could share our understanding of the truths for some rumours that are floating around.

 Rumours & Truths of Planning a Post-Pandemic Event in The Vancouver Events Industry